Queenie-abosede/Data-Analysis/README.md

 ## 🔍 Data Cleaning and Preparation
 The dataset was cleaned and transformed using Power Query in Excel.
 Key steps included:
-a.
-Column Renaming for clarity (e.g., Date Rptd → Date Reported)
+1. Column Renaming for clarity (e.g., Date Rptd → Date Reported)
-b.
-Date & Time Formatting: Converted time values like 845 to 08:45 AM
+2. Date & Time Formatting: Converted time values like 845 to 08:45 AM
-c.
-Handling Missing Values: Replaced nulls in Victim_Sex and Victim_Race with "Unknown"
+3. Handling Missing Values: Replaced nulls in Victim_Sex and Victim_Race with "Unknown"
-d.
-Add new column to extract Years, Month, Days and Time
+4. Add new column to extract Years, Month, Days and Time
-e.
-Delete Victim Age with Negative sign (such as -1, -2 etc)
+5. Delete Victim Age with Negative sign (such as -1, -2 etc)

 ###
 *.
 No Duplicates, No removal of any columns